The HRSA grant covers a 5-year period from April 2024-March 2029 and has the following goals to support families and children in Maine:

 At a Glance

-These four organizations work together to provide information, resources, and support through the newborn hearing screening process to help families and their children achieve the 1-3-6 EHDI goals.
+These four organizations work together to provide information, resources, and support through the newborn hearing screening process to help families and their children achieve the 1-3-6 EHDI goals and help improve language acquisition outcomes.

 The EHDI System An illustration showing the various organizations that make up Maine's ehdi System.
 Community of Support Serving Families with Children 1-3-6 and Beyond EI EHDI EIFS MNHP CDS* MECDHH HRSA CDC